 We are required by law to provide copies of the full register of electors to certain organisations and individuals (such as political parties, agents, candidates and some government organisations like the Electoral Commission and the Office for National Statistics).
 They may use it for their own reasons which are different to ours, but they still have to look after the data contained in the register in the same way that we do.

-We are required by law to verify your identity and therefore your name, National Insurance Number and date of birth will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
-As part of this process, your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
+To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service (IERDS) which is managed by the Department for Levelling Up, Housing and Communities.
+As part of this process, your data will be shared with the Department for Work and Pensions (DWP) and the Department for Levelling Up, Housing and Communities suppliers that are data processors for the IERDS.
+Register to vote privacy notice

 As part of the electoral register annual canvass, the Electoral Registration Officer will send your name, previous name, date of birth and address to the Department for Levelling Up, Housing and Communities and Department of Work and Pensions.
 This data matching step will take place at the start of every canvass.

 To produce Voter Authority Certificates, the data you provide will be processed by the ERO Portal which is managed by the Department for Levelling Up, Housing and Communities.
 The data we will share includes your electoral registration details (name, address and elector number) and your photograph.